justinli34/java-virtual-desktop/README.md

 Songs can be added to playlists, which then turn into new levels.
 The application will contain a number of pre-selected songs and players will be able to add new tracks by uploading local files.

-With beautiful landscapes, smooth gameplay, and soothing music, *Wave Rider* is for anyone seeking relaxation in today's fast-paced world.
+With beautiful landscapes, smooth gameplay, and awesome music, *Wave Rider* is for anyone seeking relaxation in today's fast-paced world.

 ## Motivation